myspacecornelius/goodnight_market/README.md

 ### Why It Matters

-The sneaker game has been hijacked by corporate interests and exclusive access. **Night Market brings it back to the streets.** We're creating infrastructure that serves the community, not just the highest bidder.
+The sneaker game has been hijacked by corporate interests and exclusive access. **Dharma brings it back to the streets.** We're creating infrastructure that serves the community, not just the highest bidder.

 ---

 ## 🚀 Quick Start
-*Get Night Market running in under 3 minutes*
+*Get Dharma running in under 3 minutes*

 ### Prerequisites
 - Docker Desktop installed and running